Staff Christmas parties and employee Christmas gifts

 Christmas parties

-Staff entertainment is eligible for tax relief and input VAT can be reclaimed.
+For employers organising a Christmas party, staff entertainment is eligible for tax relief and input VAT can be reclaimed.

-• Open to all employees
+• open to all employees

 Gifts

+An alternative to providing a party might be to give Christmas hampers or non-cash vouchers.
 These could be covered by the ‘Trivial Benefit in Kind Exemption.’
-If so, there are no tax and National Insurance liabilities for either the employer or employee.
+There are no tax and National Insurance liabilities for either the employer or employee, provided:

-• No contractual obligation exists
+• is not a contractual obligation

 Contact Us